MaxFrank13/BlackJack-game/README.md

 This app will probably serve as a "playground" for future side-projects as my journey through web development progresses.
 Other features like betting and more players could be added.
 Also the potential for online gameplay with friends.
 I may explore making other card games by borrowing code from this project to expand what "Casino Majestique" has to offer.

-## License

-Still working on an official license.
-For the time being, this project should not be modified, however, code can be copied for personal use.